Opportunities for Shape-based Optimization of Link Traversal Queries: Introduction

 In this article, we propose to use RDF data shapes as the main mechanism for a structural assumption in the form of a shape index.
-RDF data shapes are mostly used in data validation~\cite{Gayo2018a} hence they are a well-suited mechanism to describe data.
+RDF data shapes are mostly used in data validation~\cite{Gayo2018a} thus, they provided a good formalization to describe the structure of data.
 Additionally, to a lesser extent, they have been used for query optimizations~\cite{kashif2021}.
 The shape index is an early effort for data summarisation of decentralized datasets~\cite{Stuckenschmidt2004,Goldman1997, Harth2010} within networks of unindexed linked data documents.
 The current focus of the index is source selection.
 However, we foresee opportunities to use a similar approach for link queue ordering and query planning.
-This paper presents our preliminary work on data discovery and link pruning.
+This paper presents our preliminary work on data discovery and link pruning thus tackling the problem of the large search space of LTQP queries in linked data environments with structure.

-\section{Shape index and query-shape containment}
+\section{Shape Index and Query-Shape Containment}